dhruvin-dhameliya/SayHi-Messenger/README.md

 ---

 ## Aims behind Developing this Application
 We're a team that's passionate about making communication easy.
-We created Say Hi to simplify how people connect globally.
-Whether it's chatting one-on-one or in groups, Say Hi enhances your messaging experience with privacy and reliability.
+We created SayHi to simplify how people connect globally.
+Whether it's chatting one-on-one or in groups, SayHi enhances your messaging experience with privacy and reliability.

 ## Features